Googulator/TeslaCrack/README.md

 can be recognized from the extension ".vvv" added to the names of encrypted files, and the file names of the ransom notes being "Howto_RESTORE_FILES.txt".
-The tool should also work against other recent versions of TeslaCrypt - for ancient versions, use tesladecrypt or TeslaDecoder instead.
+The tool should also work against other recent versions of TeslaCrypt - for ancient versions, use tesladecrypt or TeslaDecoder together with the Bitcoin-based key reconstructor instead.

 TeslaCrack implements an integer factorization attack against TeslaCrypt's encryption scheme.
 The actual factorization is not implemented within TeslaCrack, instead,